The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Linking Margins to Generalisation

 \section{Linking Margins to Generalisation}

-In this section, we present empirical results demonstrating a strong correlation between geometric margins and generalisation performance.
-Similar to the empirical results of \citet{hur2024understanding} for QNNs, our results suggest that margins are a strong indicator of generalisation performance for QSVMs, thereby providing a strong justification for margin-based generalisation analyses for QSVMs.
+In this section, we investigate the link between the cross-label margins and QSVM generalisation performance in the ideal setting.
 Taking inspiration from the systematic randomisation experiments performed in \cite{gil2024understanding} and \cite{hur2024understanding}, we explore the effect of label corruption on test accuracy, which is used here as our proxy for generalisation performance.
-Additionally, we investigated the effect of corrupting increasing fractions of the labels in the training dataset on the geometric margin distribution across multiple datasets.
-The margin distribution was obtained by computing the distance of each sample to the separating hyperplane (the per-sample geometric margin).
+Additionally, we investigate the effect of corrupting increasing fractions of the labels in the training dataset on the margin distribution across multiple datasets.

+Since we are in the noiseless regime here, we use an analogous metric to the cross-kernel margin, namely the \textit{cross-label margin}.
+Analogously to the cross-kernel margin, this quantity is defined using the ideal kernel matrix with the noisy dual solution.
+However, in this case, the noisy dual solution arises from corrupted ("noisy") training labels, not noise affecting the kernel elements.
+As such, the ideal kernel is used throughout the analysis and the cross-comparison in this case is with regard to the training label distribution.